-High School Sports/Athletics Rally Tonight/Thursday on Cridland Road/In Latham Park: GCS Parents and Supporters asked to attend
+High School Sports/Athletics Rally on Cridland Road/In Latham Park(Rally Postponed and moved to Sunday evening): GCS Parents and Supporters asked to attend

+Rally Postponed and moved to Sunday evening, same time and same place….

+Due to the inclement weather, Parent meeting for parents of GCS athletes has been postponed to Sunday evening, same time, same place.
+6:30 pm Latham Park @JoeSireraNR @myfox8 @WFMY

 Attention:There will be a Guilford County Schools Sports/Athletics Rally Tonight at Latham Park….Greensboro location on Cridland Road, just off of East Wendover Avenue…